Pyrdacor/Ambermoon-Advanced/WalkthroughTips.md

 Tips:

 - In the spinner room you have to start east of the pillar (on the tile right of it).
 The parchment text is a bit unspecific here and will be improved in the next episode.
-- When you walk through the spinners always make sure you stand on the right tile.
+- When you walk through the spinners always make sure you stand on the correct tile.
 After a spin you can adjust yourself to the center of the tile.
 - It can be beneficial to open the map.
 With a compass active, you can see an arrow above the player which indicates your current view direction.
-- Imoortant to solve the puzzle is that you don't enter any tile which is not part of the right way.
-You will fail at the end of you do.
+- Imlortant to solve the puzzle is that you don't enter any tile which is not part of the right way.
+You will fail at the end if you do.
 An exception is the topmost tile row.
 - So with the right starting position and when moving with caution, you should be able to proceed.
 It is not a problem to spin multiple times as long as you stay on the right tiles.
+So always adjust yourself before approaching the next tile.

 Things not to miss: